shashankhs11/shashankhs11/README.md

 # 👋 Hey, I am Shashank

 - I am a Software Engineer with a Master’s in **Data Science**.
-- I really enjoy working with distributed systems.
+- I am very interested in building event-driven systems and microservices.
-- I am very interested in building event-driven systems and microservices
+- I am learning about distributed systems and want to dive deeper.
-- With strong foundations in AI, I am keen on building enterprise software that integrates AI into distributed systems that solve real-world challenges.
+- With strong foundations in AI, I am keen on building enterprise software that integrates AI into large scale software systems that solve real-world challenges.

 ---